thian27/ansible_lab/README.md

 # ansible_lab

-This is my awesome Ansible repository!
+This is my real awesome Ansible repository!